 - extra cacao powder, for dusting

-- Pre-heat oven to 190C (convection).
+- Preheat oven to 190°C (convention)/ 170°C (fan-forced/convection).
 Grease and line a square brownie pan with baking paper.

 - Mix dark chocolate and coffee in a small saucepan.
 Place over a large saucepan halfway filled with water and melt chocolate on medium heat, stirring constantly until glossy and smooth.
 Cool.

 - Beat eggs, sugar and vanilla with an electric mixer until light and fluffy.
 Add cacao powder, hazelnut meal, salt and cooled chocolate.
 Beat briefly until well combined.

 - Peel avocados and remove the seeds.
 Place avocados and coconut milk in the jug of a blender and process until smooth.